 We are committed to ensuring that your gift is invested in the most effective way possible.

 Our operating budget is audited by an independent accounting firm and is carefully reviewed by the members of the United Way Finance and Audit Committee and Board of Directors.

 Through our Community Investment Fund, anyone has the opportunity to make an impact on many people’s lives and our community as a whole through a single donation.
 All financial gifts to the Community Investment Fund, ie. undesignated gifts, stay here in Kent County and are invested into reducing poverty and social inequities through community-wide issues like affordable housing, food security, violence prevention, workforce development, and education.
-With an emphasis on accountability, we vet and review all funded programs in the areas on quality programming, governance, finance, and administration to make sure that your gift is invested in the most effective and efficient way possible.
+With an emphasis on accountability, we vet and review all funded programs in the areas on quality programming, finance, and administration to make sure that your gift is invested in the most effective and efficient way possible.